urbanairship/titanium-module/documentation/index.md

 Enables or disables data collection.
 To require data be opted in before collected, set `com.urbanairship.data_collection_opt_in_enabled` to true in the app's config.
 Disabling data collection disables tags, attributes, analytics, named user, and push.
-To allow the user to still receive broadcast push, set `isPushTokenRegistrationEnabled` to true.
+To allow the user to still receive broadcast pushes, set `isPushTokenRegistrationEnabled` to true.

 ```
     Airship.isDataCollectionEnabled = true;